Best Blender for Almond Milk (From Years of Experience)

 Read Also: Top 3 Best Blenders for Making Cauliflower Rice

-• The Blendtec just has so much power (3 peak hp).
-It makes really thick smoothies, hot soups and almost anything you can imagine.
-Almond milk barely scratches the surface of it's capabilities.
+- The Blendtec has so much power (3 peak hp).
+It makes thick smoothies, hot soups, and almost anything you can imagine.
+Almond milk barely scratches the surface of its capabilities.

-• The pre-programmed settings make make it easy walk away when you're making your usual recipes.
+- The pre-programmed settings make it easy to walk away when you’re making your usual recipes.

-• Jar is nice and wide and easy to clean by hand.
-Blendtec jars are dish-washer safe.
+- The jar is nice and wide and easy to clean by hand.
+Blendtec jars are dishwasher-safe.

-• Big jar is perfect for making days worth of almond milk.
+- The big jar is perfect for making days’ worth of almond milk.

 What's Lacking

-The Vitamix 5200 is a powerful no frills option that can handle almond milk with ease.
-Some of the newer Vitamix models have pre-programmed settings, wider jars or fancy interfaces, but it's really not needed for this application.
+The Vitamix 5200 is a powerful no-frills option that can easily handle almond milk.
+Some of the newer Vitamix models have pre-programmed settings, wider jars, fancy interfaces, but it’s not needed for this application.

 Further Reading: Best Blender for RV